VertigoRay/LTEC5240.ray.pillers.us/_posts/2019-05-24-shapes-and-colors.md

 - A RED TRIANGLE and draw a card.
 - Lose your turn.

-After the player moves they say the color and shape of the place they are on.
+After the player moves, they say the color and shape of the place they are on.
 If the player moved to a place matching both the color and the shape, they get to draw a card from the deck.

 If the top of the card says "SECRET" at the top then the player can keep the card a secret and use it when it is convenient.